Security-Onion-Solutions/securityonion-docs/alerts.rst

         var OVERACTIVE [192.168.0.31,192.168.0.33,192.168.0.5,192.168.0.51]

--  We can plug this information into our snort rule format,
+-  We can plug this information into our NIDS rule format,

    ::